 Shellfish Committee: Hall brought to selectmen's attention revised rules for Shellfish Harvester licenses that the Committee is introducing, under guidance from Maine DMR.
 It will now be possible for harvesters to "buy out" of their conservation activity obligations by paying an additional fee.

-Committee appointments: Selectmen made the following appointments to Town committees, to serve until the conclusion of the 2018 annual Town Meeting:
+Committee appointments: Selectmen made the following appointments to Town committees:

-Budget Committee: Sara McCorkle and Kristine Poland.
+Budget Committee: Sara McCorkle and Kristine Poland, for three-year terms though the Town Meeting in March 2020.